Human Resource Management

 SBNM 5090 – Compensation and Benefits Administration

 This course involves students in the application of compensation principles to organizational objectives.
 It includes the strategic use of compensation systems for attracting, motivating and retaining highly qualified employees.
-Both direct (wages and salary) and indirect (benefits) compensation are discussed in the context of the contemporary organization.
-The major objectives are: to examine the current state of compensation decision making; to examine how recent developments inform compensation decisions; and to offer an opportunity to develop competence in making compensation decisions.
+Both direct and indirect compensation are discussed in the context of organizations.
+The course offers an opportunity to develop competence in making informed and strategic compensation decisions.

 Gainful Employment Information